This post may contain affiliate links. For more information, please read my disclosure policy.

 How awesome is that!

-This year we’re doing moving forward through Rome and into Year 2: Fall of Rome through 1800.
+We’re moving forward through Rome and into Year 2: Fall of Rome through 1800 this year.
 It’s a crazy, roller-coaster of a year!

 Since I’m not in the mood for a roller-coaster year and want more sanity, rest, and scholé, I’m making a few small changes to Tapestry of Grace.